aasaru/fineract-cn-api-docs/README.md

 https://cwiki.apache.org/confluence/display/FINERACT/Apache+Fineract+CN+API+Documentation

-1. For this right click in your IDE and click RUN
+1. For this right click in your IDE and click RUN (some don't work this way - need yet to solve)

-1. Under build/doc/generated-snippets/{module name} there are folders
+1. Under build/doc/generated-snippets/{module name} check that there are folders generated

-1. In current project run `./gradlew asciidoctor`
+1. In current project run `./generate_doc.sh`